 Follow @BrookingsChina to join the conversation.

-Professor and Director - Keck Center for International and Strategic Studies
+11:00 amMinxin Pei Pritzker Professor of Government and Director of the Keck Center for International and Strategic Studies - Claremont McKenna College